 The Commission has wide powers to investigate breaches of competition law, including the right to search premises and interview personnel.
 It may also impose fines of up to 10 per cent of worldwide annual turnover on companies for the breach of a prohibition; for these reasons compliance is important.

 The Commission is also responsible for regulating state aid within the European Union.

 i The prohibition of anticompetitive practices between competitors

 This prohibition appears at Article 101(1) of the Treaty on the Functioning of the European Union (TFEU).
 It applies to all agreements, decisions and concerted practices between companies that may affect trade between EU Member States, and that have the object or effect of negatively affecting competition within the EU's internal market.
 It potentially applies to both anticompetitive practices between direct competitors (horizontal agreements, for example, through a liner consortium) and companies at different levels of the supply chain (vertical agreements, for example, between a liner company and a shipper).
 Examples of anticompetitive practices include price fixing, an agreement to divide markets or customers, or an agreement to place limits on production.
 Any agreement that contravenes the prohibition will be automatically void and unenforceable,4 subject to the possibility of being able to sever non-infringing aspects of the agreement.
-Parties may be subject to heavy fines (up to 10 per cent of group worldwide turnover): in February 2018, the Commission imposed a total fine of €395 million against four maritime car carriers for participation in a cartel.5 In addition, third parties who can show loss may sue for damages.
+Parties may be subject to heavy fines (up to 10 per cent of group worldwide turnover): in February 2018, the Commission imposed a total fine of €395 million against four maritime car carriers for participation in a cartel.5 In addition, third parties that can show loss may sue for damages.
 Some practices may also be criminal offences.

 The anticompetitive practices must have the object or effect of preventing, restricting or distorting competition within a particular market.
 Hardcore cartels, including agreements for the exchange of information on prices, will be deemed to have the object of restricting competition.